Applying for Sabbatical Leaves for 2016–2017 Academic Year

-Applications for Sabbatical Leaves for the next academic year (2013-2014) are now available in your Dean’s Office, in the Provost’s Office and electronically.
+Applications for Sabbatical Leaves for the next academic year (2016–2017) are now available in your Dean’s Office, in the Provost’s Office and electronically.
 Please remember that sabbatical leave awards are highly competitive, and only a limited number can be given in any one year.
-For this next review cycle for Sabbatical Leaves (2013-2014), only half-year at half-pay awards and full-year at half-pay awards will be available (due to the college's fiscal situation).
+For this next review cycle for Sabbatical Leaves (2016–2017), a limited number of half-year at full-pay awards will be available.
+(The number of awards must align with campus needs and will depend on financial stability).
+These half-year at full-pay awards are targeted primarily for more recently tenured faculty.
+Additionally, full-year at half-pay sabbatical leaves are also available.
 In either case, sabbatical awards cannot adversely affect the teaching/learning environment for students or other reasonable academic services provided by the college.

 Our process and procedures for Sabbatical Leaves are in accordance with the Policies of the Board of Trustees (Article XIII) and the Agreement between the State of New York and United University Professions (Article 23.6).
 Sabbatical awards are available for all academic employees who otherwise meet the criteria of the Board of Trustees Policies and the Agreement, and whose sabbatical leave proposals are approved.

 If you are planning to submit a Sabbatical Application for the next academic year, I urge you to meet with your Department Chair/Center Director/Program Coordinator and Dean as soon as possible.

 The policy on sabbatical leaves with pay is defined in Article XIII of the Policies of the Board of Trustees and Article 23.6 of the Agreement between UUP, Inc. and the State of New York.